perusworld/PSoC4OTAUpdate/README.md

 1. Install and launch the [PSoC Programmer](http://www.cypress.com/products/psoc-programmer)
 1. Load the **binaries\Bootloader.hex** file from the checkout code (Press F4)
 1. Program the file (Press F5)

+NOTE: Sometimes when you launch the programmer it would say that there is a new firmware available for the kit, just click on the **Utilities** tab and click the **Upgrade Firmware** button